Ivystrode/python-algorithms/readme.md

     - Uses recursive binary search algorithm to find a number by asking higher/lower.

 - hangman.py
     - JHub mod 3 assignment to create a game of hangman.
+Requires word_list.txt.

 - reminder.py
     - quick play with making a reminder function